 Relatively short-term borrowings and credit facilities with short expiry dates are a risk factor if they are used to fund assets intended to be held long term.
 If a trust has a significant proportion of its borrowings that mature within a short timeframe, it will need to refinance.
 There is a risk that the refinancing will be on less favourable terms or not available at all.
 If the Trust cannot refinance, it may have to sell assets on a forced sale basis with the risk that it may realise a capital loss.
 Breach of loan covenants may result in penalties being applied, or the loan becoming repayable immediately and the Trust may need to refinance on less favourable terms or sell assets.
 Additional borrowings are permitted under the Trust Constitution to fund any capital expenditure.

-MPG intends that the gearing ratio (calculated on the basis of total interest bearing liabilities/total assets) of the Fund will not exceed 45%.
+MPG intends that the gearing ratio (calculated on the basis of total interest bearing liabilities/total assets) of the Trust will not have a long-term gearing average that exceeds 45% for more than a 12 month period.